qrvey/partner-portal/docs/embedding/api/tutorial.md

 ![api_tutorial_3a](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/embedding/api/tutorial/api_tut.png#thumbnail)

-## Get the Application
+## Step 2 - Get the Application
 To create our application, we will follow the same steps as with creating user API calls.
 Since Applications belong to Users, you will need to create a new Application if you have just created your new User.
 If you have selected a user and that user has already created applications, you can skip to option 2.

 ### Option 1: Create a new application

-To create a new application, you have to make a POST request to the /app endpoint in Postman.
+To create a new application, you have to make a POST request to the /app endpoint.
 This endpoint requires the userid value from the previous steps.

 ```
 POST to https://{{url}}/devapi/v4/user/{{userid}}/app